epfl-ada/ada-2025-project-data_dinosaur/readme.md

 Week 9:
 - Finalize the analysis on google trends (work with csv files data)
 - Continue analysis linked to humor style
-- Continue analysis linked to yuno ?
+- Continue analysis linked to captions

 Week 10:
 - Start the final part

 # Organization within the team

-how we planned to divide tasks between team members (not time-wise) -> can write in another format

 Jannik :
 - ...